-Spend the day visiting 2 local villages.
+Spend the day visiting two local villages.
 Travel to Asaro to see a cultural performance by the famous Asaro Mudmen.
 The Asaro Mudmen are famous for wearing fierce looking masks, with their bodies covered in white mud which made them look like ghosts emerging from the morning mist, when attacking their rival tribes.
-After a village walk through Asaro we continue to Akemeku Village where you will meet the local people, experiencing some cultural performances and taking in traditional village life.
-Due to the condition of the road the vehicle cannot make it all the way and a 20-minute trek is required to reach the village.
+After a village walk through Asaro we continue to Kennedi Village where you will meet the local people, experiencing some cultural performances and taking in traditional village life.
 The villagers will greet you with a welcome dance and walk you into their home.
 Try your hand at archery, see a traditional sing-sing and help prepare a traditional Mumu lunch.
-In Akemeku the food is stuffed into bamboo pieces and these placed on hot rocks.
-The whole stack is covered by banana leaves and soil.
-While the food is cooking we enjoy the various performances the villagers have prepared for us and then take a walk to a nearby waterfall, walking through the village’s coffee plantation.
+While the food is cooking we enjoy the various performances the villagers have prepared for us.
 After lunch it’s time to say goodbye as we head back to our vehicle.
 Return to your hotel late afternoon.
 (B,L)

-Day 6 Goroka – Port Moresby – Rabaul
+Day 5 Goroka – Rabaul via Port Moresby

-Today our PNG Adventure Tour leaves the Highlands to embark on the next leg.
 Transfer to the airport after breakfast accommodation for our AM flight to Port Moresby, then connect through to Rabaul.
-Arrive late afternoon and transfer from Kokopo to your hotel located in Rabaul, approx. a 45-minutes drive depending on road conditions.
+Arrive late afternoon and transfer from Kokopo to our hotel located in Rabaul, approx. a 45-minutes drive depending on road conditions.
 Rabaul was the provincial capital and most important settlement in the province until it was destroyed in 1994 by falling ash of a volcanic eruption.
 During the eruption, ash was sent thousands of metres into the air and the subsequent rain of ash caused 80% of the buildings in Rabaul to collapse.
 After the eruption the capital was moved to Kokopo.
 Rabaul is continually threatened by volcanic activity as it is surrounded by six volcanoes.
-If time allows visit the Bitapaka War Cemetery located a short distance out of Kokopo.
-Bitapaka cemetery is managed by the Commonwealth War Graves Commission.
-The cemetery contains the Australian and Commonwealth graves of those killed during operations in New Britain and New Ireland during World War II, or who died while prisoners of war.
-The cemetery also contains World War I Australian and German graves of those killed during operations in the Occupation of German New Guinea, which were relocated to the cemetery.
-We also stop at the Kokopo Markets, a nice experience and opportunity to buy some local produce and artifacts.
+We also stop at the Kokopo Markets, a nice experience and opportunity to buy some local produce and artefacts.
 (Bitapaka War Cemetery and Kokopo Markets visit subject to change depending on arrival time.)
 (B)

 In the morning depart for Little Pidgeon Island, a little island located not far from the mainland offering amazing snorkelling and diving (scuba diving possible at extra cost.
 Must be booked in advance).
 The island has a white sandy beach compared to the gazelle coastline and the tropical setting is an experience to immerse yourself in.
 You will spend some time snorkeling in the tranquil waters, discovering the abundance of fish life and reef.
 Enjoy a packed lunch on the island, while sitting under the palm trees.
 On the way back there are opportunities to see passing school of fish, turtles and dolphins which are a common sight for curious onlookers.
-If there are dolphins present you may even get a chance to jump in for a swim with them – an unforgettable experience!
-There is also the opportunity to see a submerged Japanese Fighter plane from WWII while snorkelling.
 The return trip gives you a horizontal pictorial view of the coastline of the Kokopo Township.
 On the way back take a 3-hour boat cruise around the two harbours (Simpson & Matupit) nested within the Blanche Bay with close up views of Mt Turanguna (South Daughter), Mt Tavurvur (active volcano), and Mt Kombiu (Mother) – all volcanoes.
 You will have legends and myths told about how the harbour and the volcanoes came to form.
 The cruise continues out of Matupit Harbour, past Karavia Bay and then in toward the Simpson Harbour.
 You will see close up views of the dormant Vulcan volcano and the Dawapia rocks (“Beehives” as they are called these days), which are a pair of volcanic rocks emerging from the middle of the harbour.
-The cruise goes around the Beehives and ends back in Rabaul.
-Arrive back at the hotel late afternoon.
+Arrive back in Kokopo at the hotel late afternoon.
 (B,L)

 Note: trekking Mt.
 Tavurvur or any other volcano in the Rabaul area carries risk.
 Each person trekking does so at their own risk.
 Prior to commencing the day’s activities the guides will contact the Volcano Observatory to get a report on the state of the volcanoes in the area.
 Another trek may be recommended should conditions be deemed too risky.